 Historically, marketers have seen video as part of a time-consuming, costly production process.
 And that meant video content was designed to appeal to as many people as possible.

-With personalized video content, you can have one master video with millions of variations, adding in new scenes or data points (or removing them) based on who will be watching.
+With Personalized Video, you can have one master video with millions of variations, adding in new scenes or data points (or removing them) based on who will be watching.

 Like with most things, it’s easier to show than tell.
-Here’s an example from Ubisoft.
+Here’s an example from the game Assassin’s Creed.

 4. Personalized Offers

-Offers — discounts, deals, gifts and more — that strategically draw from customer data are also examples of personalized content.
+Offers — discounts, deals, gifts and more — that strategically use customer data are also examples of personalized content.
 Brands have turned to personalized offers because of how much more effective they are at getting results.
-It’s a no-brainer that consumers are more responsive to offers that are unique and relevant to them.
+It’s not surprising consumers are more responsive to offers that are tailored to them.

 A popular form of this that you’ve probably seen is birthday offers or gifts.
 By acknowledging such a personal event, the brand strengthens its relationship with the customer while also boosting engagement and sales.

-Here are two of the most common ways brands leverage personalization in their offers.
+Here are 2 of the most common ways brands use personalization in their offers.

-• Referencing loyalty: “Thanks for being a member for two years!
-Here’s an exclusive deal for just you.”
+- Referencing loyalty: “Thanks for being a member for 3 years!
+Here’s an exclusive deal just for you.”

 This example from Foxy Bingo encourages Maria to claim her reward.
 Note the other personalized content details throughout the video.
 It’s similar to our gaming example above but has a personalized call to action as well.